18F/handbook/_pages/policies/employee-resources-policies/performance-management.md

 #### Gather supporting documentation

-* Supporting documentation, such as examples of your work and any other elements that align with your Performance Management Plan, is ***optional*** for the performance review process.
+Supporting documentation that aligns with your Performance Management Plan is ***optional*** for the performance review process.
+Examples of supporting documentation include emails, written performance counseling, customer feedback, survey results, supervisory notes, database/spreadsheets, and/or work samples within the current rating cycle.

 This information can be shared with your Supervisor during your 1:1 performance review conversation that will take place October 21 - November 7.

 #### TTS performance rating tool
 Use of this tool is optional but can be helpful in determining what your end-of-year rating may be once the performance review is complete.
 This tool can be used as a reference during your 1:1 performance review session with your supervisor.
 Note that your supervisor will make final rating determinations on all specific measures associated with your performance plan.